Bonelab/bonelab-website/about/index.md

 We have a vibrant training environment in the Bone Imaging Lab that includes trainees at all levels, from undergraduate, to graduate (MSc, PhD) and post-doctoral fellows.

 We receive many queries about joining the lab and we try to respond to them all.
-However, to increase the odds of having a favourable reply, it is encouraged to follow the guidance below.
+To increase the odds of having a favourable reply, it is encouraged to follow the guidance below.

+Successully getting a position is in part a matter of asking at the right time, right place.
+Also, although a strong CV obviously helps, there are several factors that influence the decision.
+Being well-rounded is highly regarded!

 ### Postdoctoral fellows